bryango/cheznix/README.md

 install the package:
 - temporarily: `nix profile install`
 - permanently: `builtins.fetchClosure`
-- from source: with the nixpkgs input from hydra
+- from source: pin nix registry / flake inputs to a nice commit from hydra

-## nix basics
+## nix intro: more pacman beyond pacman

 - install from pacman for the root `nix-daemon`, following [the wiki](https://wiki.archlinux.org/title/Nix)
 - `profile`: virtual environments, managed with `nix profile`